alessiodesogus/alessiodesogus.github.io/youniverse.md

-## 3.1 New Contents?
-> RQ3: Is there an impact on new content?

-I would remove this

 &nbsp;

-## 3.2  Performance: What brings to followers?
+## 3.1  Performance: What brings to followers?
 > RQ4: Did old channels followed the trends?

 Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health?